Skip to main content

 Guide

-Wet day plans: deciding at 8:40, not improvising at 12:40.
+Wet day plans: decide at 8:40, not at 12:40.

-Updated 8 July 20268 min read
+Updated 20 August 20267 min read

 Key takeaways

-• Wet-day duty is still duty: the fairness count keeps running, or the same reliable people quietly absorb every rainy lunch all winter.
+• Wet-day duty is still duty.
+The fairness count keeps running, or the same reliable people quietly absorb every rainy lunch all winter.

 Why wet days go wrong

-Improvised wet days follow the same script everywhere: someone grabs whoever is visible, the same agreeable staff say yes, two corridors end up unsupervised because everyone assumed someone else had them, and the classroom teachers who kept their own classes quietly lose the lunch break they were owed.
+Improvised wet days follow the same script everywhere.
+Someone grabs whoever is visible, the same agreeable staff say yes, two corridors end up unsupervised because everyone assumed someone else had them, and the classroom teachers who kept their own classes quietly lose the lunch break they were owed.
 None of that is a people problem.
 It is a missing-plan problem.

 The standing conversion

-Name the caller, the deadline, and the trigger
+Name the caller, the deadline and the trigger

-Keep the fairness ledger running
+Keep the fairness count running

-The same applies to classroom teachers who supervise their own class through a wet lunch: that is supervision time too.
-Whether your school credits it, rotates it, or rosters relief for it is a policy choice — but count it, because staff certainly do.
+The same applies to classroom teachers who supervise their own class through a wet lunch.
+That is supervision time too.
+Whether your school credits it, rotates it, or rosters relief for it is a policy choice, but count it, because staff certainly do.

 The students' half of the plan